anshpayal/ObjectOrientedProgramming/README.md

     For example: <br/>
     - We can achieve Compile time polymorphism by **Function overloading and Operator overloading**.
 - ### What is Function Overloading?
 Function can have the same name but different parameters.
 Advantage: It increase the readability of program because you don’t use different names for the same action.
-- ### What is Method
+- ### What is Operator Overloading?
+    - In C++ we can use any operator as the function name, by using 'operator' keyword as prefix of any operator(+)
+    - But we can only use valid operator.
+    - This method is used when we have to add or to implement any other mathematical logic with *non-primitive data*, else till now we are using function two add the two non primitve data.
+    - When a opeator is overloaded with multiple jobs, it is know as operator overloading.